mantl/mantl/README.md

 ## Development

-If you're interested in contributing to the project, install the software listed in `requirements.txt` and follow the Getting Started instructions.
+If you're interested in contributing to the project, install [Terraform](https://www.terraform.io/downloads.html) and the Python modules listed in `requirements.txt` and follow the Getting Started instructions.
 To build the docs, enter the `docs` directory and run `make html`.
 The docs will be output to `_build/html`.

 Good issues to start with are marked with the [low hanging fruit](https://github.com/CiscoCloud/microservices-infrastructure/issues?q=is%3Aopen+is%3Aissue+label%3A%22low+hanging+fruit%22) tag.

+## Getting Support

+If you encounter any issues, please open a [Github Issue](https://github.com/CiscoCloud/microservices-infrastructure) against the project.
+We review issues daily and are dedicated to quick turnaround times.

+We also have a [gitter chat room](https://gitter.im/CiscoCloud/microservices-infrastructure).
+Drop by and ask any questions you might have.
+We'd be happy to walk you through your first deployment.

+Cisco Intercloud Services providees support for OpenStack based deployments of Microservices Infrastructure.

 ## License